 Adelle Stripe was born in 1976 and grew up in Tadcaster, North Yorkshire.

-Adelle is the author of three chapbook collections of poetry on Blackheath Books.
+Adelle is the author of three chapbook collections of poetry.
 The most recent, Dark Corners of the Land, was 3:AM Magazine’s Poetry Book of the Year.
-Her writing has featured in publications in the US and UK including The Guardian, Stool Pigeon, Caught by the River, Mineshaft Magazine and Chiron Review.
+Her writing has appeared in The Guardian, The Quietus, Caught by the River, Mineshaft Magazine and Chiron Review.

-She has recently completed a PhD and teaches at MMU’s Manchester Writing School.
+She has recently completed a PhD in English & Creative Writing at Huddersfield University.
 Her research interests include northern working-class culture, the non-fiction novel and the literary north.

-A commission based on her poem The Humber Star was performed at John Grant’s North Atlantic Flux programme at Hull 2017.
-Set in 19th century Hessle Rd to a score by Icelandic composer Halldór Smárason, the lament captured the savage nature and devastating power of the North Sea.
+A commission based on her poem The Humber Star was performed at John Grant’s North Atlantic Flux programme for Hull City of Culture.
+Set in 19th century Hessle Rd with a score by Icelandic composer Halldór Smárason, the lament captured the savage nature and devastating power of the North Sea.
 It was described by the Financial Times as a work of ‘fantastic depth and poignancy.’